Practiced Intelligence · 1985 → 2026

 Apple PowerBook 190 · PowerBook 1400c · 33.6 modem · AOL

 College bookstore.
 Academic discount.
 The Amiga was dead and I needed a platform that would outlive me.
 Classic Mac OS was neither the best nor the most logical choice.
 It was the most interesting one.
-That distinction has mattered for thirty years.
+That distinction has mattered for forty years.

 2002 – 2007